 Many visitors decide to take a day trip to Bryce from Zion for a few reasons.
 First, there are many more accommodation options in and around Zion than there are near Bryce Canyon.

 Secondly, Bryce Canyon is relatively small compared to the other National Parks in Utah.
 This means that you can see many of the park’s highlights in just a short period of time.

 Finally, the drive between Zion and Bryce is incredibly scenic, so the drive itself is far better than your average road trip, and becomes part of the adventure!

 Visiting Zion In One Day

-If you’re short on time for all of the Utah parks, try pairing this itinerary with my one day Zion itinerary.
+If you’re short on time for all of the Utah parks, try pairing this itinerary with my itinerary for one day in Zion National Park.
 You’ll see the best that Zion and Bryce have to offer in just two days.

 There are a lot of tours out there that include a visit to both parks in one day.
 Honestly – I would love for you to see both parks!
 But doing so in one day would shortchange you on the experience of both places.
 So I recommend just choosing either Bryce or Zion, and go for it.
 No matter way, you’ll have an amazing day.

 Now You’re Ready to See Bryce Canyon in a Day!